qase-tms/playwright-demo/FAQ/test.skip-creates-new-test-case.md

 import { test } from '@playwright/test';
 import { qase } from 'playwright-qase-reporter';

-test.skip(qase(1, 'Sample test title'), async ({ page }) => {
+test.skip(qase(1, 'Example test title'), async ({ page }) => {
-  // Add your test logic here
+  // your test logic here
 });
 ```

 In this code, since the `Qase ID` is placed outside the test body, it will not be skipped.
-As a result, the test case will be linked properly and marked as `skipped` .
+As a result, the test case will be linked properly and marked as `skipped`.
+Learn other ways of defining the Qase Id [here](../tests/examples/id.spec.js).